How to Translate a WordPress Theme Using Poedit

-Most of the WordPress themes come with one and only language – English.
+Most of the WordPress themes come with one language – English.
 This tutorial shows you how to translate any WordPress theme to your local language of choice.

 - Poedit software installed on your computer.
 Poedit is available on OS X and Windows and can be downloaded from here.

 Step 1 — Opening Your Theme’s Default Language Template

 Open Poedit and select Create new translation: